stephenmckeon/phrg-github-workflow-primer-part-2/README.md

   master
 ```

 * Jump in Connect and download a headshot of each class member.
-Make sure all 6 photos are on your Desktop.
+Make sure all 8 photos are on your Desktop.
 * If the photos are not named already, name each of these files with the developer's first and last name, for example: "KraigSchwerin.jpg"
 * From your shell, create a new directory called `img`
-* Use the `mv` command to move all 6 photos into this new directory on your branch.
+* Use the `mv` command to move all 8 photos into this new directory on your branch.
 * Stage half of these `img` files with `git add`
 * Use `git status` to see what state you are in.
 Discuss why you see what you see with your pair.
-You should see 3 green files and 3 red files.
+You should see 4 green files and 4 red files.
 What is the technical term for the green files?
 What is the technical term for the red files?
 * Finish `git add`ing the remaining files
 * Commit the images with `git commit` and a short informative message
 * Push them up with your new branch with `git push origin developer_images`
-* Create a Pull Request on Github and ask the repo's owner to review the change
+* Create a Pull Request on Github

 ## Switch Drivers

-Request the repo owner to merge the `developer_images` PR.
+Request the repo owner to review and merge the `developer_images` PR.
 After the repo owner has done so:

 * `cd` to your `pairing_projects` directory and verify your location with `pwd`
 * Navigate to the Github repository and fork it into your account